muruga21/C-problems-Hacktoberfest2023/README.md

 While and For Loop).\
 **Question 18:** Write a  C language program to compute greater no. from given three no. Numbers read from keyboard.\
-**Question 19:** Write a C language program to compute greater no. from given two no. Numbers read from keyboard.\
+**Question 19:** Write a C language program to compute greater no. from given two no. Numbers read from the keyboard.\
 **Question 20:** Write a C language program to swap/exchange value of a & b.\
-**Question 21:** Write a  C language program to compute greater no. from given two no. Numbers read from keyboard. \
+**Question 21:** Write a  C language program to compute greater no. from given two no. Numbers read from the keyboard. \
-**Question 22:** Write a C language program to define conditional (? :) operator. \
+**Question 22:** Write a C language program to define a conditional (? :) operator. \
 **Question 23:** Write a C language program to computer arithmetical operations.\
 **Question 24:** Write a C language program to calculate root1and root2 of given no. \
-**Question 25:** Write a C language program to computer vowel and consonant from given character using nested if statement. \
+**Question 25:** Write a C language program to computer vowels and consonants from a given character using nested if statements. \
 **Question 26:** Write a C language program to compute factorials of any given no. (0!=1)\
-**Question 27:** Write a C language program to calculate area of circle, triangle, Rectangle, square.\
+**Question 27:** Write a C language program to calculate the area of a circle, triangle, Rectangle, or square.\
-**Question 28:** Write a C language program to show trigonometry table. (sin, cos, tan, sec, cosec, cot and angle are 0,30,45,60 and 90 degree). \
+**Question 28:** Write a C language program to show a trigonometry table. (sin, cos, tan, sec, cosec, cot, and angle are 0,30,45,60 and 90 degrees). \
-**Question 29:** Write a C language program to calculate power of no. (xy) \
+**Question 29:** Write a C language program to calculate the power of no. (x^y) \
-**Question 30:** Write a C language program to print and sum of Fibonacci series for a given value of n.
+**Question 30:** Write a C language program to print and the sum of Fibonacci series for a given value of n.
 0,1,1,2,3,5,8,13,21, ……..,n \
-**Question 31:** Write a C language program to show instance variable, class variable and local variable.
+**Question 31:** Write a C language program to show instance variable, class variable, and local variable.
 \
-**Question 32:** Write a C language program to convert the given temperature in Fahrenheit to Celsius and Kelvin and vice versa forgetting input from the user.
+**Question 32:** Write a C language program to convert the given temperature in Fahrenheit to Celsius and Kelvin and vice versa forgetting the input from the user.
 And display the values in a tabular form.\
 C/5 = (F-32)/9 = K-273/5\
-**Question 33:** Write a C language program to explain relational operator with the help of example.\
+**Question 33:** Write a C language program to explain relational operator with the help of an example.\
-**Question 34:** Write a C language program to explain logical operator with the help of example.\
+**Question 34:** Write a C language program to explain logical operator with the help of an example.\
-**Question 35:** Write a C language program to explain switch statement with the help of example.\
+**Question 35:** Write a C language program to explain the switch statement with the help of an example.\
-**Question 36:** Write a C language program to explain break statement with the help of example using three loops (while, DO While and For Loop).\
+**Question 36:** Write a C language program to explain the break statement with the help of an example using three loops (while, DO While and For Loop).\
-**Question 37:** Write a C language program to explain continue statement with the help of example using three loops (while, DO While and For
+**Question 37:** Write a C language program to explain the continue statement with the help of an example using three loops (while, DO While and For
 Loop).
 **Question 38:** Write a  C language program to determine the sum of the following harmonic series for a given value of n 1+1/2+1/3+…….+1/n \
-**Question 39:** Write a C language program to add first seven terms of the following series using for loop 1/1!+2/2!+3/3!+ …………. \
+**Question 39:** Write a C language program to add the first seven terms of the following series using for loop 1/1!+2/2!+3/3!+ …………. \
-**Question 40:** Write a C language program to test whether a number given is positive or not. \
+**Question 40:** Write a C language program to test whether a the number given is positive or not. \
-**Question 41:** Write a C language program to obtain the age of a person and tell whether the person is eligible voter or not. \
+**Question 41:** Write a C language program to obtain the age of a person and tell whether the person is an eligible voter or not. \
-**Question 42:** Write a C language program to obtain principal amount, and time and then calculator simple interest as per following
+**Question 42:** Write a C language program to obtain principal amount, and time, and then calculator simple interest as per the following
 specifications: \
-**Question 43:** Write a C language program to print first natural number and their sum.\
+**Question 43:** Write a C language program to print the first natural number and their sum.\
-**Question 44:** Write a C language program to print even number between 50 and 100 using three loops (while, DO While and For Loop). \
+**Question 44:** Write a C language program to print an even number between 50 and 100 using three loops (while, DO While, and For Loop). \
-**Question 45:** Write a C language program to find the number of and sum of all integers greater than 100 and less than 200 that are divisible by 7.
+**Question 45:** Write a C language program to find the number of and the sum of all integers greater than 100 and less than 200 that are divisible by 7.

 Feel free to add more questions and solutions as you see fit.